VynDesign/message-board/README.md

       turn_on:
         - service: input_boolean.turn_on
           entity_id: input_boolean.in_a_meeting
-        - service: script.mqtt_in_a_meeting_on
+        - service: script.publish_notification_to_message_board
+          data:
+            board_number: 1
+            topic_name: meeting
+            message: On a Call
+            mode: "on"
       turn_off:
         - service: input_boolean.turn_off
           entity_id: input_boolean.in_a_meeting
-        - service: script.mqtt_in_a_meeting_off
+        - service: script.publish_notification_to_message_board
+          data:
+            board_number: 1
+            topic_name: meeting
+            message: Not on a Call
+            mode: "off"

 ```

-Basically, what this switch does, is toggle the 'state' of our 'in_a_meeting' input_boolean, and trigger the appropriate script for that 'state'.
-This switch will now be available
+Basically, what this switch does is toggle the 'state' of our 'in_a_meeting' input_boolean, and trigger the script for that 'state'.
+The 'message' of the payload is what gets displayed on the LED Matrix, and the 'action' determines whether or not the Matrix is lit - "on" makes it show the border and text, "off" hides them.
-on the Home Assistant UI dashboards as an entity card.
+You could send the action "on" for both states, which would mean that one message would be shown or the other would be shown.
+I have mine simply turning off when I am "Not On a Call".
+This switch will now be available on the Home Assistant UI dashboards as an entity card.

 ## Configuration - MatrixPortal
 The code running on the MatrixPortal was written to be configurable in two ways.
 There is a 'secrets.py' file which is intended to house sensitive information like your WiFi credentials